jicksy/supervised-learning-with-scikit-learn/README.md

 # supervised-learning-with-scikit-learn
 This was done as part of datacamp course : https://campus.datacamp.com/courses/supervised-learning-with-scikit-learn

+### My review about the course:
+This course gave me a solid confidence to apply Machine Learning to datasets.
+All the .ipynb files uploaded in my git are 'ready to run'.
+I am uploading these for my reference.
+These exercises may not make much sense to you unless you take the above mentioned datacamp course.

 Modules are in following order

 #### 1. classification